swedenconnect/technical-framework/ELN-0603 - Registry for Identifiers.md

 -   Attributes and URI:s for the eIDAS Framework was added.

--   Added the SAML status code identifier `http://id.elegnamnden.se/status/1.0/cancel` to be used in SAML Response messages to indicate a cancelled operation.
+-   The SAML status code identifier `http://id.elegnamnden.se/status/1.0/cancel` was added to be used in SAML Response messages to indicate a cancelled operation.

+- Added the SAML status code identifiers `http://id.elegnamnden.se/status/1.0/fraud` and `http://id.elegnamnden.se/status/1.0/possibleFraud` were added to be used in SAML Response messages to alert fraudulent requests.

 -   Added attribute definitions for “Birth name”, “User certificate”, “User signature”, "Authentication Server Signature" and “Signature activation data”.
 See chapter 3.2.